Red Oak Township, Cedar County, Iowa

-Red Oak Township is one of seventeen townships in Cedar County, Iowa, USA.
+Red Oak Township is one of seventeen townships in Cedar County, Iowa, United States.
 As of the 2000 census, its population was 194.

 History

 The first cabin in Red Oak Township was built in 1836 by the Oaks family.

 Geography

 Red Oak Township covers an area of 23.66 sqmi and contains no incorporated settlements.
 According to the USGS, it contains one cemetery, Red Oak.